Table of Contents

 Django Console

-Django has a built-in web UI for managing users, groups, crontabs, and more.
+Django provides a web-based UI for managing users, groups, crontabs, and more.

 Django console